New Brunswick Entrepreneurs Look to Make Your Company Safer

 Travis: We’re excited to be working with Vennture Garage to get our training courses online, which we expect finalized by April.
 Things are promising here in NB in terms of mentorship and support; that’s the biggest thing with any of these groups.
 Even simply hanging around places like ConnexionWorks helps you meet good people that can help.

 We’ve also engaged ONB’s Business Development team.
-Your organization has already helped open doors for us; there’s more resources for entrepreneurs here than people realize.
+Your organization has already helped open doors for us; there are more resources for entrepreneurs here than people realize.
 That’s where ONB’s early guidance has been really helpful.
 Good mentors help you make better decisions and make those decisions quicker.
-If you have to do everything the hard way, and make all your own mistakes along the way, you’re costing yourself a ton of time and money.
+If you have to do everything the hard way and make all your own mistakes along the way, you’re costing yourself a ton of time and money.

 Want to learn more about establishing or growing your business in New Brunswick?
 Connect with an ONB Business Development Executive at the button below.